dobraczka/recite/README.md

 recite > 2: ✓ Commit version bump
 recite > 3: ✓ Create git tag 0.1.1
 recite > 4: ✓ Push git tag 0.1.1
+recite > 5: ✓ Build and publish with poetry
 Please create a github release now!
-Did you do it? [y/N]: y recite > 5: ✓ Remind you to upload build as github release recite > 🚀 Congrats to your release! 🚀
+Did you do it? [y/N]: y recite > 6: ✓ Remind you to upload build as github release recite > 🚀 Congrats to your release! 🚀
 ```